“Do you even hear yourself sometimes? Like when you speak?”

 Chuckling lightly as she struggled to play her cards close to her chest, Tiwa talked about meeting with British Rock Band, Coldplay, and teased at a new project underway.

-Earlier this year, Tiwa Savage signed a management and publishing deal with Roc Nation, a major record label owned by American rapper Shawn Carter, then she went underground, only occasionally returning to Nigeria to take on endorsement deals and perform at occasional shows.
-It was inevitable that after being away for so long, her interview with Toolz would segue into her personal life, achievements and her skyrocketing stardom. also expected, was the conversation veering towards Patriarchy and stigmatisation of women in today’s society, considering Tiwa’s own tumultuous marriage a year before and accusations that she had slept with her label mates for a leg up in the Nigerian music industry.
+Earlier this year, Tiwa Savage signed a management and publishing deal with Roc Nation, then she went underground, only occasionally returning to Nigeria to take on endorsement deals and perform at occasional shows.
+It was inevitable that after being away for so long, her interview with Toolz would segue into her personal life, achievements and her skyrocketing stardom.
+Also expected, was the conversation veering towards patriarchy and stigmatisation of women in today’s society, considering Tiwa’s own tumultuous marriage a year before and accusations that she had slept with her label mates for a leg up in the Nigerian music industry.

 “It’s a reality” she said “I’m not going to say I’m completely comfortable with it but it is what it is, you have to deal with it, if it means you have to work 10 times harder than your male counterparts, don’t complain about it, do what you have to do”

 While this looked like she was generally speaking, as she threw in Oprah Winfrey and Mo Abudu to emphassze on successful women who never had it easy getting to the top, it wasn’t hard to see she was subtly telling us, how much hard work she’s had to put in, just to be half as successful as her male counterparts, and her resignation at this injustice.

 “Once you get there…” she continues, “…you don’t complain about how you got there, so whatever it is you have to do as a female, you just have to get it done”